The Table

 Dr. Fatou Diallo

-“I can speak to the data architecture if it would help.
-I know exactly what we can produce and at what level of anonymisation.”
+“I can speak to the data architecture.
+I know what we can produce and at what level of anonymisation.”

 Thursday, 5:12 PM